alexfalkowski/auth/README.md

 ### Validate Service Tokens

 The systems allows the validation of service tokens.
-The token is passed as [Bearer Authentication](https://swagger.io/docs/specification/authentication/bearer-authentication/) along with a kind and action.
+The token is passed as [Bearer Authentication](https://swagger.io/docs/specification/authentication/bearer-authentication/) along with a kind, audience and action.

 #### Casbin